bogwi/Musubi/README.md

 Topological Sort         time: 20.585
 ```
 In the case of a directed graph, the results are very different.
-The cost of obtaining every path from the origin to all other vertices is very modest.
-Since there are no cycles, the recursive .dfsC algorithm inspecting 102M edges works correctly and does not break.
+The cost of finding every path from the origin to every other vertex is very modest.
+Since there are no cycles, the recursive `.dfsC` algorithm that examines 102M edges works correctly and does not break.